flyingmachine/brave-clojure-web/content/namespaces.md

 ensuring that you don't accidentally overwrite someone else's code or vice versa.

 This chapter will instruct you in the proper usage of these tools.
-The librarian inside you quivers with excitement!
-By the end, you will
-understand:
+Melvil quivers with excitement!
+By the end, you will understand:

 * How to think about `def`
 * What namespaces are and how to use them